hemanthmg20/fastapi-employee-api/README.md

 # 🧑‍💼 Employee Management API with FastAPI + JWT Authentication

-This project is a **FastAPI-based Employee Management System**.
-It supports **secure JWT authentication** and full **CRUD operations** on employee data.
+This project is a **FastAPI-based Employee Management System** with secure JWT authentication and full CRUD functionality for employee data.

-Built with:
-- ✅ FastAPI (web framework)
-- ✅ SQLAlchemy ORM
-- ✅ SQLite (default DB)
-- ✅ Pydantic (data validation)
-- ✅ Passlib (bcrypt password hashing)
-- ✅ Python-JOSE (JWT signing & verification)
-- ✅ Uvicorn (ASGI server)

 ---

-## 📌 Features
+## 🚀 Features

-- 🚀 Create new employee records (passwords securely hashed with bcrypt)
+- Create new employee records (passwords securely hashed with bcrypt)
-- 🔍 Retrieve single or multiple employee records
+- Retrieve single or multiple employees
-- ✏️ Update employee information
+- Update employee information
-- ❌ Delete employee entries
+- Delete employee entries
-- 🔐 JWT-based Authentication:
+- JWT-based Authentication:
-  - Login with email + password to get a JWT
+  - Login with email + password to obtain a JWT access token
   - Access protected routes using `Authorization: Bearer <token>`
-- 📄 Auto-generated API docs with **Swagger UI** and **ReDoc**
+- Auto-generated interactive API docs with **Swagger UI** and **ReDoc**
+- Swagger UI integrates authentication via the **Authorize** button

 ---